aminbabar/W6D1/whiteboarding_questions/partner_B.md

 What is the difference between Database Constraints and Active Record Validations?

+DB constraints are within the DB level, they lead to bad errors that cannot be parsed.
+Validations lead to better errors.
+If two users try to create an account at the same time, validations might skip this error, but constraints would catch.

 **Answer**: **Validations** are defined inside **models**.
 Model-level validations live in the Rails world.
 Since we write them in Ruby, they are very